donNewtonAlpha/gobgp/README.md

 GoBGP is an open source BGP implementation designed from scratch for modern environment and implemented in a modern programming language, [the Go Programming Language](http://golang.org/).
+Our fork implements a prototype for using BGP to distribute DNS data.

 ## Getting started